drepus/Infosec_learning/readme.md

 * [Rumkin](http://rumkin.com/tools/cipher/)         Ciphers for encryption/decryption
 * [CyberChef](https://gchq.github.io/CyberChef/)    Compose recipies for translation between different encoding schemes.
 * [Hash Analyzer](https://www.tunnelsup.com/hash-analyzer/) If you have a hash but don't know what kind it is, MD5, SHA1, MD5-crypt
+* [Photo Forensic](https://29a.ch/photo-forensics/#forensic-magnifier) Online photo tool, magnify and analyze
+* [HackerSteg](https://manytools.org/hacker-tools/) Stegonography tools but some other spiffy functions like ascii art/banners.

 ----------------------------------------------------------------------------------------------------------------------------
 # Infosec Tools